tngreene/XPlane2Blender-docs/creating-axis-detent-ranges.md

 ## General Rules {#general-rules}

-Some rules may not be applicable or may seem pedantic if you only have one range, but it is allowed!
+Some rules may not be applicable or may seem pedantic if you only have one range, but one range is allowed!

 * Axis Detent Ranges are only available for Detent related manipulators
 * Manipulators with detents must have 1 or more Axis Detent Ranges
 * The smart manipulator itself must be valid before Axis Detent Ranges will be checked
 * The Dataref Keyframes have only one requirement: the minimum value must be less than the maximum.
 The whole range of values as defined in DataRefs.txt or a custom plugin do not need to be used.
-For example:
-  `sim/cockpit2/engine/actuators/throttle_ratio_all`
-   real range is 0.0 to 1.0, but we can animate and use only `0.25` to `0.75` or `0.0` to `0.9` as in the example.
+For example: `sim/cockpit2/engine/actuators/throttle_ratio_all h`has a real range is 0.0 to 1.0, but we can animate and use only `0.25` to `0.75` or `0.0` to `0.9` as in the example

 ## Range Start And End Rules {#range-start-and-end-rules}

-Start and End refer to the start and end of a sub range of Dataref 1.

 * A range's start must be **less than or equal** to its end
 * The start of the **1st** Axis Detent Range must be Dataref 1's minimum, the end of the **last** Axis Detent Range must be Dataref 1's maximum.
 Every other range's start must be the end of another